 'How to Get Away with Murder'

-In 2014, Davis began her run as Professor Annalise Keating in How to Get Away with Murder.
-The often edgy mystery drama series is the brainchild of Shonda Rhimes of Grey's Anatomy and Scandal fame.
-In 2015, Davis won an Emmy for her role and made history, becoming the first African-American performer to win for Outstanding Lead Actress in a Drama Series.
+In 2014, Davis began her six-season run as Professor Annalise Keating in How to Get Away with Murder.
+The often edgy mystery drama series was the brainchild of Shonda Rhimes of Grey's Anatomy and Scandal fame.
+In 2015, Davis won an Emmy for her role and made history, becoming the first African American performer to win for Outstanding Lead Actress in a Drama Series.
 The emotional Davis cited the experiences of Harriet Tubman and honored the work done by others, including fellow black actresses, to bring forth a more diverse creative industry.

 "The only thing that separates women of color from anyone else is opportunity.
 You cannot win an Emmy for roles that are simply not there.
 So here’s to all the writers, the awesome people that are Ben Sherwood, Paul Lee, Peter Nowalk, Shonda Rhimes, people who have redefined what it means to be beautiful, to be sexy, to be a leading woman, to be black," she said in her speech.
 "And to the Taraji P. Hensons, the Kerry Washingtons, the Halle Berrys, the Nicole Beharies, the Meagan Goods, to Gabrielle Union: Thank you for taking us over that line.
 Thank you to the Television Academy."

 Film Adaptation of 'Fences'